kordastilab/ImmunoCluster/README.md

 (CyTOF) and flow cytometry.
-The package features standardized data infrastructure, making use of the SingleCellExperiment class object, interactive visualization tools and convenient implementations for popular dimenionality reduction and clustering algorithms designed for a non-specialist.
-To learn using immunoCluster we have provided walkthrough below exploring some of the packages basic functionality.
+The package features standardized data infrastructure, making use of the SingleCellExperiment class object, interactive visualization tools and convenient implementations for popular dimensionality reduction and clustering algorithms designed for a non-specialist.
+To learn using immunoCluster we have provided walkthrough below exploring some of the package’s basic functionality on a published dataset.

 ## 2\.
 Main functionalities of immunoCluster